Skip to content

 Every word on your supplement label and in your marketing materials is subject to federal regulation.
 The FDA governs labeling.
 The FTC governs advertising.
 State attorneys general can enforce both.
 A single unsupported claim can trigger a warning letter, an advertising inquiry, or a class-action lawsuit.

 Certifications serve as third-party verification that a product or facility meets defined quality standards.
-They also function as market access requirements — major retailers, Amazon, and international markets each have their own certification expectations.
+They also function as market access requirements.
+Major retailers, Amazon, and international markets each have their own certification expectations.
 Missing a required certification can lock you out of sales channels entirely.

 Types of Claims on Supplement Labels